lindbrook/packageRank/README.md

 the date of the latest available log along with the local and UTC time when that log should be posted to RStudio’s server.

-Here’s what you’d see in Honoloulu:
+Here’s what you’d see in Honolulu:

 ``` r
 logPostInfo()